rootwork/multietch-update/README.md

 ./copy.sh
 ```

-My regexfu failed me when combined with `sed` and its many (nonstandard) (annoying) idiosyncrases.
+My regexfu failed me when combined with capture groups and `sed` and its many (nonstandard) (annoying) idiosyncrases.
 So then we need to do manual find and replace across the 'docs' files in Sublime Text (with regex enabled):

 <table>
   <tr>